Browse Glossaries by Alphabetical Order

 In-house Research

-In-house research is a study carried out by employees of a client organization (rather than by an agency).
+It is a method used in depth interviews that tries to find key personal viewpoints that In-house research is a study carried out by employees of a client organization (rather than by an agency).

 Inability Error